hiddenSymmetries/simsopt/docs/source/mhd.rst

 Greenes residue
 ^^^^^^^^^^^^^^^

-Islands in a SPEC equilibrium can be optimized for using Cary and Hansons' method of Greenes residue minimization.
+Islands in a SPEC equilibrium can be optimized for using Cary and Hansons' method of minimizing Greenes residue.
 The fixed points of the islands are found, and their residue is calculated using ``pyoculus`` through the :obj:`simsopt.mhd.GreenesResidue` that depends on the :obj:`simsopt.mhd.spec.Spec` object, and needs the poloidal and toroidal mode number of the island provided.